 - Remove the tart from the oven and drizzle 2 tablespoons of the honey mixture over top.
 Bake again for 10 minutes, or until golden and caramelized.
 Stir the pecans into the remaining honey mixture.

 - Transfer the tart to a cutting board.
 Let cool for a minute or so.
-Top with the slices of Prosciutto di Parma.
+Top with the slices of prosciutto.
 Spoon the pecans over top and garnish with the fried rosemary leaves.
 Cut into pieces and serve immediately.